 You can optimize your campaigns by analyzing these KPIs and gaining insights from the data.

-To improve results, you can experiment with different messaging, visuals, or targeting strategies for underperforming campaigns with low conversion rates.
+You can experiment with different messaging, visuals, or targeting strategies for underperforming campaigns with low conversion rates to improve results.

 Ready to make your SaaS business win the race of marketing?